Teachers must follow protocols for teaching Aboriginal and Torres Strait Islander culture. These are known as the Koorie Cross-Curricular Protocols.

 Working with Koorie communities

-The following resources provide further information relating to working with Koorie and other Aboriginal and Torres Strait Islander Communities:
+For further information relating to working with Koorie and other Aboriginal and Torres Strait Islander Communities, contact your local

 Indigenous cultural and intellectual property